lychee-development/achilles/README.md

    ```
    ANTHROPIC_API_KEY=your_api_key_here
    ```

-### How It Works

-Achilles uses Claude to analyze your Python code and optimize its performance by:
-1. Profiling your Python code with cProfile to identify slow functions.
-2. Then it generates multiple optimized C++ versions of those functions using multiple different strategies.
-3. Benchmarks the different strategies against one another and validates the strategy output against the original code.
-4. And finally compiles and patches them in at runtime

 We have some agents which use different strategies for speeding up your code
 | Strategy       | Description                                            | Use Case                                    |